CarlTBarnes/HelpEngine_CwHelp.INT/HelpEngine_CIDC/README.md

 ## CbHelpEngMsgBox Class - Show Message of HelpCmd

 This simply shows a Message() with the Parameters passed to the HelpCmd method.
-It only does this for file extensions .MSGBOX so Help('xxxxMsgBox')
+It only does this for file extensions .MSGBOX so set Help('Xxxx.MsgBox').
+Note that the RTL does not require the 'Xxxx.MsgBox' file to exist on the disk.

+This could be used as an example to implement any other kind of help, e.g. a WWW HelpEngine that would ShellExecute to open a web page based on the passed HLP('help string') to HelpEngine.HelpCmd in the 4th parameter as a LONG address of a CSTRING.

 ## CbHelpEngChek Class - Check Help IDs on a Window